What Does CBD Stand For?

 Anyone being treated for a mental or physical health condition should discuss the use of CBD with their healthcare provider.
 This is especially true if you’ve been prescribed other medication.

-Many times, taking CBD won’t counteract the effects of other medications.
-But it’s important for your overall care that your healthcare provider know about any supplements or natural remedies you decide to take.
+Many times, taking it won’t counteract the effects of other medications.
+But it’s important for your overall care that your healthcare provider know about any supplements.
+Or natural remedies you decide to take.
 Sometimes adjusting the dose can maximize the benefit given your whole health picture.

-During pregnancy and while breastfeeding, women should discuss using CBD oil with their healthcare provider.
+During pregnancy and while breastfeeding, women should discuss using the oil with their healthcare provider.

-There are also no verifiable numbers to indicate how many women use CBD during pregnancy.
-But based on anecdotal reports, women who self-report using CBD to ease pain and discomfort while pregnant did so infrequently and with no obvious negative effect.
+There are also no verifiable numbers to indicate how many women use hemp oil during pregnancy.
+But based on anecdotal reports, women who self-report using to ease the pain.
+And discomfort while pregnant did so badly and with no obvious negative effect.

 What Is CBD Oil Drug Testing?

 Drug testing is a fact of life for people with certain jobs.
-Employers often want to ensure employees doing work that involves the public and/or dangerous equipment are not impaired.
+Employers often want to ensure employees doing work that involves the public and dangerous equipment are not impaired.

 There is no such thing as a standard workplace drug test.
 But it is uncommon for employers or other interested parties to test for CBD.